 What is NMN and why are athletes interested in it?

-Simply put, NMN is a direct precursor to NAD+ (an essential coenzyme for energy metabolism), much like the fuel that powers our cells.
+Simply put, NMN is a direct precursor to NAD+ (an essential coenzyme for energy metabolism), somewhat like the fuel that powers our cells.
 If you want to understand its functioning in detail, we invite you to read our dedicated article.

 What particularly interests us today is its potential to enhance your sports performance, especially in endurance.
-And believe us, the recent research on the subject is truly promising!
+And believe us, recent research on the subject is truly promising!

 Research on NMN and sports performance has multiplied in recent years, with particularly interesting results for endurance athletes.